government-structures-and-functions

 Conclusion

 The Constitution plays a vital role in shaping the U.S. government and safeguarding the rights of its citizens.
-Its principles of democracy, separation of powers, and federalism continue to influence the nation today, ensuring a government that is accountable to the people.
+Its principles of democracy, separation of powers, checks and balances, federalism, judicial review, and limited government continue to influence the nation today, ensuring a government that is accountable to the people.
+As the supreme law of the land, it provides a stable framework for resolving conflicts, protecting liberties, and adapting to new circumstances.
+Understanding the Constitution is not just an academic exercise—it is essential for informed citizenship and for preserving the democratic institutions that have endured for nearly two and a half centuries.